 Computers are everywhere!
 On your desk, as tablets or cell phones, embedded in pacemakers or insulin pumps, controlling lights or industrial systems, in cars or planes, in Tv sets or fridges.
 Computer Engineering applications range from organization management to telecommunications, banks and insurance companies, healthcare, education, justice, defense, and also culture and entertainment.
 The role of a computing engineer involves the development, management and maintenance of software, while seeking to develop increasingly faster and more comprehensive solutions.

-The 2nd Cycle in Computer Science and Engineering has a duration of 4 semesters (2 years), which is equivalent to 120 ECTS, and is made up of the following structure:
+The 1st cycle in Computer Science and Engineering has a duration of 6 semesters (3 years), which equals 180 ECTS, and it is structured as follows:

 1st year (ECTS)